Flame442/FlameCogs/README.md

 ## Deepfry

 This cog lets you deepfry and nuke images.
 It has a configurable chance to deepfry any image posted automatically and users can choose to deepfry or nuke images.
-Images have to be attatched to the command, links do NOT work!

 ### Usage